 These can differ from one brand to another.
 Thus, it is important to always follow the directions perfectly.

 Dab the remover onto the stain.
-Some brands may require you to dilute the solution first before placing it onto the fabric.
+Some brands may require you to dilute the solution first before placing it onto the fabric - dont use more than necessary.

-Use the directed amount and avoid getting the product on any other portion of the cloth.
+Use the directed amount and avoid getting the chemical on any other portion of the cloth apart from the stains.

 Leave the product in for as long as necessary.
-For some brands, you will only need to let the product soak in for a few minutes.
+For some brands, you will only need to let the product soak in for a few minutes to 10 minutes or so.

 Others, however, may require you to leave it on for longer.